 Here are three places to experience kaga ryori without breaking the bank.

 At the side of a small river running between Nagamachi and the Korinbo shopping district is Gyohan.
 The building is an old samurai residence and, while you’re likely to eat in the modern room at tables or the counter, there is a tatami mat room with low tables.
 You pay a little more here because of the location.
-Jibuni costs nearly ¥3,000 and they also serve gori.
+A jibuni set costs ¥1,600 or you can try their signature hot-pot version for groups, plus they also serve gori.